 Child Health: Our Projects

-The Accelerating the Reduction of Malaria, Morbidity, and Mortality Benin (ARM3) project (September 2011 - October 2015), funded by the US Agency for International Development (USAID), works in all 34 health zones and in 900 health facilities in Benin.
-A consortium implements the project, led by Medical Care Development International, and includes MSH as a subrecipient.
+Funded by the US Agency for International Development (USAID), The Accelerating the Reduction of Malaria, Morbidity, and Mortality Benin (ARM3) worked in all 34 health zones and in 900 health facilities in Benin between September 2011 and October 2016.
+A consortium implemented the project, led by Medical Care Development International, and included MSH as a subrecipient.

 The Integrated Health Project (IHP) partners with the government of Democratic Republic of the Congo (DRC) to strengthen the country's health system at every level.
 IHP activities have focused on maternal, newborn, and child health, family planning, nutrition, malaria, tuberculosis, HIV and AIDS, and water, sanitation, and hygiene—applying many proven, low-cost, high-impact innovations on a large scale.